fringewidth/mySTL/README.md

-# mySTL
+# MySTL
-a from-scratch implementation of C++'s STL
+A custom implementation of C++'s STL with plans to parallelise it with OpenMP (and possibly CUDA and AVX if I figure it out) in the future.